core-wg/senml-spec/draft-ietf-core-senml.md

 Sensor data can contain a wide range of information ranging from information that is very public, such as the outside temperature in a given city, to very private information that requires integrity and confidentiality protection, such as patient health information.
-SenML format does not provide any security and instead relies on the transport or transfer protocol that carries it to provide security.
+The SenML format does not provide any security and instead relies on the protocol that carries it to provide security.
 Applications using SenML need to look at the overall context of how this media type will be used to decide if the security is adequate.

 See also {{sec-privacy}}.